cmbu-tmm-sites/learnidem/content/Getting Started/Install Idem/_index.md

 weight: 10
 ---

-Idem can be installed in different ways in multiple Operating System and in Containers, also as a single binary (coming soon!)<br>
+Idem can be installed in different ways in multiple Operating System and in Containers, also as a [single binary](https://repo.idemproject.io/)<br>
+Idem is written in [Python](https://www.python.org/) and distributed on [Pypi](https://pypi.org/project/pip/), so it is just a quick pip install away<br>
 [Python 3.6+](https://www.python.org/downloads/) is required as prerequisite for version 15.0.X, however newer idem versions may require also newer [Python 3.7+](https://www.python.org/downloads/) releases.